 Senior Staff Attorney

 In January 2011, Kevin opened Earthrise’s East Coast office (Massachusetts) to better position the clinic to participate in environmental litigation of national scope and importance.
 Prior to joining Earthrise, Kevin was a Senior Trial Attorney in the Environmental Crimes Section of the United States Department of Justice.
-In his eight years as an environmental crimes prosecutor, Kevin was co-lead counsel for several significant prosecutions, including the 2007 trial of Southern Union Company.
-He received a B.A. from the University of Connecticut and a J.D. from Lewis & Clark Law School.
+In his eight years as an environmental crimes prosecutor, Kevin was co-lead counsel for several significant prosecutions, including the 2007 trial of Southern Union Company in Rhode Island for hazardous waste crimes.
+He received a BA from the University of Connecticut and a JD from Lewis & Clark Law School.
+Kevin is admitted to practice in the states of Massachusetts and Oregon (inactive), the U.S. Courts of Appeals for Ninth, Seventh and First Circuits, and federal district courts in Massachusetts, Illinois and the District of Columbia.
 Spending time outdoors with his wife and two young daughters is Kevin’s favorite pastime, especially at the beach where he can squeeze in a little saltwater fly-fishing.

 Lia’s work as Staff Attorney at Earthrise has focused on pollution control issues, specifically in the areas of Clean Water Act enforcement and imminent and substantial endangerment under the Resource Conservation and Recovery Act, as well as litigation related to genetically engineered plants and Oregon’s Right to Farm Act.
-Lia is a graduate of American University (B.A.
-2008) and Lewis & Clark Law School (J.D.
-2013) and is admitted to practice in Oregon, the federal District of Oregon, and the 9th Circuit Court of Appeals.
+Lia is a graduate of American University (BA 2008) and Lewis & Clark Law School (JD 2013) and is admitted to practice in the states of Oregon and Washington, the U.S. District Courts for the District of Oregon and the Western District of Washington, the U.S. Courts of Appeals for the Seventh and Ninth Circuits, and the U.S. Court of International Trade.
 Lia spends her free time outdoors enjoying the natural beauty of the Pacific Northwest, doing yoga, and playing with her dog, cats, and chickens.

-As one of the organization’s most experienced staff attorneys, Allison leads Earthrise’s climate change campaign and related air and water quality improvement efforts.
-A graduate of Cornell University (B.S.
-1996) and Lewis & Clark Law School (J.D.
-2002), and a former law clerk for U.S. District Court Judge Garr M. King, Allison is admitted to practice in Oregon and the federal district of Oregon, the 9th Circuit Court of Appeals and the U.S. Supreme Court.
-In previous years, Allison expertly led the law school’s Environmental and Animal Law Moot Court teams to national championships.
+As one of the organization’s most experienced staff attorneys, Allison leads Earthrise’s advocacy efforts related to water pollution, water quality standards, and aquatic species protection.
+Allison has significant experience litigating cases under statutes such as the Clean Water Act, the Endangered Species Act, the Clean Air Act, and the Resource Conservation and Recovery Act.
+Prior to joining Earthrise in 2005, Allison clerked for U.S. District Court Judge Garr M. King in the District of Oregon.
+Allison is a graduate of Cornell University (BS 1996) and Lewis & Clark Law School (JD 2002, cum laude).
+Allison is admitted to practice in Oregon state courts and the federal District of Oregon, the Court of Appeals for the 9th Circuit, D.C.
+Circuit, 2nd Circuit, 3rd Circuit, and the U.S. Supreme Court.
 In her spare time, Allison enjoys cycling, hiking, and spending time with her husband and young sons.